-In 2019, 27.5 percent of county residents aged 20 and older were obese, meaning they had a body mass index of 30 percent or more.
-Obesity rates have steadily risen in Coweta County, where ten years ago, only 14 percent of the population were considered obese.
-There was a dip in 2020, which provides some hope.
+In 2019, 34.1 percent of county residents aged 20 and older were obese, meaning they had a body mass index of 30 percent or more.
+Obesity rates have steadily risen in Muscogee County, where ten years ago, 24.5 percent of the population were considered obese.
 Obesity is directly linked to several health issues, including diabetes and heart disease.

-In Coweta County, as throughout the state and nation, the poorer you are, the more likely you are to be obese.
+In Muscogee County, as throughout the state and nation, the poorer you are, the more likely you are to be obese.
 Additionally, Hispanic/Latino and black populations are much more likely to be obese than their white counterparts.